-Gaze tracking (Strategy 2.2) While I’m using a motor planning activity, Dr. Davis suggests I also try to use more gaze tracking so I’m not into what I’m doing myself.
+Gaze tracking (2.2) While I’m using a motor planning activity, Dr. Davis suggests I also try to use more gaze tracking so I’m not into what I’m doing myself.
 Instead of making something with him, just watch him closely.
 She says to watch what he’s making and describe it, watch his affect and his ebb and flow of his regulation, and don’t get distracted by the objects.
 She suggests just really watching exactly what he’s doing and sportscasting every moment of what he’s doing.

-Combining the strategies So in this video I could have said, “Oh it’s hard to push that PlayDoh thing down without it slipping away!” or “That idea was a little too scary and you really like that train book“.
+Trial and error So in this video I could have said, “Oh it’s hard to push that PlayDoh thing down without it slipping away!” or “That idea was a little too scary and you really like that train book“.
 Then, watch his reactions each time.
 Is this working for him?
 Does he enjoy my sportscasting/tracking or is it distracting?
 Perhaps I might lower the amount of words I use to short descriptions of what he’s doing instead, for instance.

 Dr. Davis on Gaze Tracking and Narrating & Sportscasting

-Animate (Strategy 5.2) An advance technique is to go the opposite direction and avoid eye contact when enticing into him the symbolic world because it ‘breaks that spell’ or brings the child into the here/now reality vs. the world of symbols and pretend.
+Animate (5.2) An advance technique is to go the opposite direction and avoid eye contact when enticing into him the symbolic world because it ‘breaks that spell’ or brings the child into the here/now reality vs. the world of symbols and pretend.
 For example, if you are playing puppets with a child or voicing toy characters, you don’t look at their face, you look at the puppet or toy character to draw their attention away from the real person acting out the characters and instead draw attention to the character.